DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

-To facilitate the training and testing of policies across various object configurations, we introduce a cluttered environment generation module designed to create diverse object-based tasks.
-Our cluttered environment primarily consists of block-shaped objects with varying quantities (from 4 to 8) and shapes (1×1, 1×2, and 1×3 blocks).
-Based on the degree of enclosure, the tasks are generally divided into two categories, as shown in Fig. \ref{fig: arrangements}.
+To facilitate the training and testing of policies across various object configurations, we introduce a clutter generation module designed to create diverse object-based tasks.
+Our clutters consist of cuboid-shaped objects with varying quantities (from 4 to 8) and shapes (1×1, 1×2, and 1×3 cuboids).
+The generation for two types of clutters are introduced below, as shown in Fig. \ref{fig: arrangements}.

-\textbf{Dense Arrangements.} This type of task arranges different quantities of the surrounding 1×1 blocks densely near the target object to create an extreme scenario that challenges the singulation and grasping policies under dense and narrow conditions.
+\textbf{Dense Arrangements Generation.} This type of task arranges different quantities of the surrounding 1×1 cuboids densely near the target object to create an extreme scenario that challenges the singulation and grasping policies under dense and narrow conditions.

-\textbf{Random Arrangements.} This type of task arranges objects of different quantities and shapes randomly around the target object for grasping, mainly to test the generalization of the singulation and grasping policies.
+\textbf{Random Arrangements Generation.} This type of task arranges objects of different quantities and shapes randomly around the target object for grasping, mainly to test the generalization of the singulation and grasping policies.

 For simplicity, we use D/R-$n$ to denote task setting with $n$ objects for dense (D) or random (R) arrangements, such as D-8.
+In our curriculum, only D-8 and R-8 are SNC tasks, while D-4/6 and R-4/6 are intermediate stages to aid learning and are not necessarily SNCs.